Eric Greitens: Navy career

 Greitens matriculated at the United States Navy's Officer Candidate School in Pensacola, Florida, in January 2001, graduating in May of that year as an ensign in the United States Navy Reserve.
-He then began Basic Underwater Demolitions/SEAL (BUD/S) training in Coronado, California, graduating with Class 237 in February 2002.
+He began Basic Underwater Demolitions/SEAL (BUD/S) training in Coronado, California, graduating with Class 237 in February 2002.

 Greitens rose to be a lieutenant commander in the United States Navy Reserve.
 During his active duty career, he was deployed four times, to Iraq, Afghanistan, the Horn of Africa, and Southeast Asia.
 He was the commander of a joint special operations task unit, a Mark V Special Operations Craft detachment, and an al-Qaeda targeting cell.

 In 2005, Greitens left full-time active duty to take a one-year White House fellowship.
-Appointed by President George W. Bush, Greitens developed a program to get architecture and engineering students involved in rebuilding efforts after Hurricane Katrina.
+Appointed by President George W. Bush, Greitens developed a program to get architecture and engineering students involved in rebuilding efforts in the South after Hurricane Katrina.
 He remained a Navy reservist and led a program that recruited advisers for special military operations around the world.
 As a White House fellow, he also worked in the Department of Housing and Urban Development (HUD).

 After his fellowship, he volunteered for a six-month tour in Iraq that began in October 2006.
 On March 28, 2007, two suicide bombers detonated trucks carrying chlorine gas at the Fallujah government complex where Greitens and other military personnel were sleeping.
 The attack was the seventh chlorine bombing in the Al Anbar province of Iraq by Al-Qaeda.
-Greitens was among about 15 who were wounded, and he received a Purple Heart after sustaining injuries from the bombing.
+Greitens was among about 15 who were wounded, and he received a Purple Heart.
 He was also awarded the Bronze Star and Combat Action Ribbon.